Cheater bar: Primary use

-When the handle of a pipe wrench, box wrench or ratchet is inserted into a cheater bar, the additional distance makes it possible to generate the required torque with the same amount of force being applied.
+When the handle of a pipe wrench, breaker bar, box wrench, or ratchet is inserted into a cheater bar, the additional distance makes it possible to generate the required torque with the same amount of force being applied.
 However, the work done is the same with or without the cheater bar because the torque and angle of rotation needed to accomplish a particular task does not change.